 State laws on lobbyist registration differ widely, so we recommend reviewing your reporting requirements in the states in which you operate to make sure you are in compliance with the rules.

 Electronic Schedule K-1s.
-This year, the IRS authorized partnerships and limited liability companies taxed as partnerships to issue Schedule K-1s to investors solely by electronic means, provided the partnership has received the investor’s affirmative consent.
+The has IRS authorized partnerships and limited liability companies taxed as partnerships to issue Schedule K-1s to investors solely by electronic means, provided the partnership has received the investor’s affirmative consent.
 States may have different rules regarding electronic K-1s and partnerships should check with their counsel whether they may still be required to send state K-1s on paper.
 Partnerships must also provide each investor with specific disclosures that include a description of the hardware and software necessary to access the electronic K-1s, how long the consent is effective and the procedures for withdrawing the consent.
 If you would like to send K-1s your investors electronically you should discuss your options with your service providers.

-Other Fund Matters:
+Annual Fund Matters:

 Wash Sales.
 Managers should carefully manage wash sales for year end.
 Failure to do so could result in embarrassing book/tax differences for investors.
 Certain dealers can provide managers with swap strategies to manage wash sales, including Basket Total Return Swaps and Split Strike Forward Conversion.
 These strategies should be considered carefully to make sure they are consistent with the investment objectives of the fund.